2019 Swan Song Festival Event

 COCO will play again at 2:30

 7 pm to 9 pm

-Join us for an evening of poetry featuring local writers, performers and creatives' poetry, songs, and art themed around death and dying, grief and loss.
-There will be music with lyrics, possibly puppetry, and live painting.
+Join us for an evening of poetry featuring local writers, performers and creatives' poetry and music around death and dying, grief and loss.
 It will be a celebration in creative expression of the procession we each walk towards the end of life.

 FESTIVAL SPOTLIGHT on GLOBAL GRIEF

 Join us for Coffee and Conversation on Saturday OCT 19th at the Library Meeting Room in Williams Lake.
 Talk about Death and Dying and leave feeling a little more alive.

 We are inviting Death Cafe participants to bring something to add to the Wall of Remembrance that will be on display at the Festival (OCT 26th) A photograph of a loved one who has passed (please don't bring originals) a flower, a drawing, a poem ...